© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Gyrn Hut Platform (S) is a scheduled monument protected by Cadw under reference BR393.
 View the official record →

-Y Gyrn Hut Platform (S) is a post-medieval house platform located in Breconshire, Wales, designated as a Scheduled Ancient Monument under reference BR393.
+Y Gyrn Hut Platform (S) is a house platform located in Breconshire, Wales, dating to the Post Medieval or Modern period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR393.

 Y Gyrn Hut Platform (S) dates from the post medieval/modern period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Gyrn Hut Platform (S) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR393.